-We sampled the RX-17 in 32-bit, hence the HD (for high definition).
-Also provided are 16-bit and 24-bit versions of the samples in 44.1kHz.
-Add a little bit of reverb are you're in synthwave, retrowave, and synth pop territory.
+We sampled the RX-17 in 32-bit, hence the HD (for high definition), to capture the raw output of the machine.
+Also provided are 16-bit and 24-bit versions of the samples at a 44.1kHz sample rate.
+Ad a little bit of reverb are you're in synhtwave, retrowave, and synthpop territory.